Trivaxy/VerifexPad/DEPLOYMENT.md

 # VerifexPad Deployment Guide

-This guide covers a minimal production setup: the backend runs on a server, the compiler lives in one long-running Docker container, and the frontend is served as static files.
+This guide walks through a minimal production setup: the backend hosts the API, bootstraps the Verifex compiler automatically, and executes programs through Firejail.
+The frontend is served as static assets (any CDN or reverse proxy works).

 ## Prerequisites

-- Docker Engine 23+
 - Node.js 18+
-- Git (for fetching the repo or CI checkout)
+- .NET 9.0 SDK
+- Firejail (ensure the backend user can invoke it)
+- Git, `wget`, and `unzip`

+> The backend clones and builds the compiler during startup.
+Firejail plus the .NET SDK must therefore be available on the same host.

 ## 1. Fetch the sources